 The mystery surrounding his whereabouts was solved late Monday when a Sanford spokesman said he was hiking along the Appalachian Trail.

-Sanford's whereabouts were unaccounted for earlier this week when he stepped out of the public eye after a bruising session with the state Legislature.
+Sanford's whereabouts were unaccounted for Monday when he stepped out of the public eye following a bruising session with the state Legislature.
+Even his wife, Jenny, said she did not know where he was, The Associated Press reported, according to The State newspaper in Columbia, South Carolina.

-Earlier, Sawyer said, "Before leaving last week, he let staff know his whereabouts and that he'd be difficult to reach.
+Earlier, Sawyer told CNN in a statement, "Before leaving last week, he let staff know his whereabouts and that he'd be difficult to reach.
 Should any emergencies arise between the times in which he checks in, our staff would obviously be in contact with other state officials as the situation warrants before making any decisions."

-Another key Democrat -- State Senate Minority Leader John Land -- accused Sanford of engaging in "erratic" behavior.
+State Senate Minority Leader John Land, a Democrat, accused Sanford of engaging in "erratic" behavior.

 "We've been concerned by the governor's erratic behavior for some time," Land said in a prepared statement.
 "We're praying for him and his family.
 I hope he is safe and that he contacts the first lady and his family soon."